sakshi1303/DWH/DataWarehousePrinciples.md

 Consolidated Facts - When muliple process combine together to single consolidated fact to compare/analyse.
 For example comparing actual & predicted sales.
 It adds burden to ETL layer but ease the analytic burden.

+Basic Dimension Table Techniques

+Dimension Table Structure - Dimension Table has single primary key column and is embedded as a foreign key in any associated fact table.
+They are flat denormalised tables and the dimension attributes are populated with verbose descriptions.

+Dimension Surrogate Keys - Primary key columns for dimensions cannot be operational system's natural key because the natural keys can change over time.
+Also, they can be created by more than one system which may be incompatible or poorly administered.
+It is suggested to use surrogate keys which are sequentially generated.

+Natural, Durable and Supernatural keys - Natural keys are created by operational source systems which are subject to business rules outside the control of DW/BI systems.
+For example, a employee resigns and can be rehired.
+So, a new durable key must be created that is persistant and does not change in this situation.
+This key is also refrerred to as durable supernatural key.

+Drilling Down - adding a row header to an existing query which is appended to GROUP BY clause.
+Example - a school, student and class entity.

+Degenerate Dimensions - It has no associated dimension table.
+Example - invoice number but is a valid dimension key for fact tables at the line level item.
+These are most common with transaction and accumulating snapshot fact tables.

+Denormalised Flattened Dimension - The dimension table should be denormalised and many-to-one fixed depth hierarchies into separate attributes on a flattened dimension row which supports simplicity and speed.